Live Chat with Tek representatives. Available 6:00 AM - 4:30 PM PST.

 One frequently asked question is: "Why should I calibrate my instrument?"

 The calibration of instruments is all about confidence in the measurement results you're getting.
 Calibrating your instrument assures you that your measurements are accurate within the specification limits that led you to select the instrument in the first place.
 Routine calibrations are your prescription for the continued health and performance of your instrument.

 - In production test, you may encounter false passes or (equally undesirable) false failures.
 False passes can send inferior products to your customers potentially resulting in a product recall or financial liability, ruining your reputation for quality.
-False failures end up in the reject bin, ruining yields and prompting costly rework or discards.
+False failures end up in the reject bin, ruining yields and prompting costly rework or scrap.

 - In the engineering lab, inaccurate measurements can distort your findings about the behavior of an emerging design.
 Imagine going through an unnecessary design turn because your instrument wrongly measured a rise time!

 - There may be contractual or regulatory requirements stipulating a regular calibration regimen.
-The penalty for non-compliance could be fines, loss of business, or worse.
+The penalty for non-compliance could be fines, loss of business, plant shut down or worse.

 - Sometimes a calibration procedure reveals an underlying problem that could evolve into a costly failure if left unattended.

 Today's digital instruments are not exempt from regular calibrations.
-Even though they inherently are more stable than their analog predecessors, their tolerances are much narrower than in the past.
+Even though they are inherently more stable than their analog predecessors, their tolerances are much narrower than in the past.
 And even the latest digitizing instruments have analog circuitry—preamplifiers, buffers, etc.—whose performance can change over time.
 The calibration process confirms adherence to the published specifications.

 The interval of test equipment calibration is influenced by many factors and ultimately needs to be determined by the end user and communicated to the calibration service provider.
 Tektronix has the expertise and system tools to assist customers with calibration interval analysis that will enable you to manage your risk and reduce your overall cost of calibration.